Priscasantos/Tom-Hengl-Course/R-training/README.md

 #### Standard ML steps

-Standard spatiotemporal ML for predictive mapping includes the following
+Standard spatiotemporal ML for predictive mapping typically includes the following steps:
-steps:

 1. Prepare training (points) data and data cube with all covariates ideally as an analysis-ready datacube.